-• Long-term rehabilitation

-- Vocational rehabilitation including, but not limited to, employment counseling and training - Convalescent Care, Custodial/Maintenance Care or Rest Cures as determined by the TPA.
-Including therapies designed to evaluate and assist an individual in developing a program to complete their work and prevent physical damage or re-injury. - Cognitive therapy unless otherwise specified as covered under the Autism Rider incorporated in this Benefit Description.
-Cognitive therapy is a service provided to retrain or enhance information processing due to brain damage or brain dysfunction which alters the way in which a person perceives or responds.
-These therapies include, but are not limited to, treatment of memory loss, problem solving difficulties, short attention span, behavioral training, educational testing and therapy, dyslexia testing and treatment, learning disabilities and inability to scan visually.
+- Long-term rehabilitation - Vocational rehabilitation including, but not limited to, employment counseling and training. - Custodial, Maintenance, Domiciliary, or Convalescent Care designed to evaluate and assist an individual in developing a program to complete their work and prevent physical damage or re-Injury. - Cognitive therapy except the benefits covered under Section II Administrative Provisions Part 6: Autism Rider this Benefit Description.
+This exclusion includes treatment of memory loss, problem solving difficulties, short attention span, behavioral training, educational testing and therapy, dyslexia testing and treatment, learning disabilities and inability to scan visually.
 Cognitive services may also be known as multi-sensory programs, educational therapies, perceptual therapies, sensory integration, auditory integrative training, augmentative/alternative communication, discrete training trials, developmental therapy and athletic evaluation and training.
-For the purposes of benefits under the Plan, as described in this Benefit Description, cognitive services have no correlation to neuropsychological testing. - Treatment for disorders relating to delays in learning, motor skills and communication, including any therapy for developmental delay not related to Autism services.
+For the purposes of benefits under the Plan, as described in this Benefit Description, cognitive services have no correlation to neuropsychological testing.

+• Treatment for disorders relating to delays in learning, motor skills and communication, including any therapy for developmental delay not related to the treatment of Autism as outline in Section II, Part 6: Autism rider.